How Peer Learning Helps Online Career Changers Stay on Track

 - Track progress publicly in a shared document or workspace.

-This is where your personalized career roadmap from Traecta is relevant.
-A personalized path built around prior experience helps avoid reteaching topics you've already mastered, which makes peer sessions more focused and less frustrating.
+This is where a platform like Traecta helps.
+A personalized path built around prior experience avoids reteaching topics you've already mastered, which makes peer sessions more focused and less frustrating.

 | Career-change stage | Best peer format | Main goal |